pmuens/awesome-serverless/README.md

 - [IBM delves into serverless function orchestration](https://thenewstack.io/ibm-composer-provides-way-orchestrate-multiple-serverless-functions/) - How IBM delves into serverless function orchestration with the Open Source Composer tool.
 - [How serverless reduced our costs by 70%](https://read.acloud.guru/how-going-serverless-helped-us-reduce-costs-by-70-255adb87b093) - Post on how a company went serverless which reduced their costs by ~70%.
 - [Serverless superheroes series featuring Simon Wardley](https://read.acloud.guru/simon-wardley-is-a-big-fan-of-containers-despite-what-you-might-think-18c9f5352147) - Post form the blog post series "The serverless superheroes" featuring Simon Wardley.
+- [From containers to AWS Lambda](https://blog.travelex.io/from-containers-to-aws-lambda-23f712f9e925) - Post about migrating from a container-based architecture to a serverless architecture.

 ## Screencasts